epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 We humans have a rich internal mental model of the world.
 And we use that model to —among many other things— speak somewhat coherently about the world.
 So, in some way, the text we produce is *caused* by our internal world model.

 But when it comes to LLMs, we observe that they can produce text that is very similar to what we humans produce, and then we conclude that they must also have a rich internal model of the world in order to be able to produce that text.
 But maybe we're jumping to this conclusion too early.
 Maybe we're anthropomorphizing these things.
-There could be another mechanisms by which LLMs are able to produce that text.
+There could be other mechanisms by which LLMs are able to produce that text.

 If we see a photocopier machine producing beautiful art, we don't jump to the conclusion that the photocopier has somewhat understood what makes great art and became an artist.
 No, we conclude that someone has put a beautiful image on its scanner.
 But this is because we understand how a photocopier works internally.
 But with LLMs we have the problem of them being quite black-boxy, or at least much more so than a photocopier.

 ### On what the future may hold

 This one is tricky.
-And i find myself torn between and optimistic and a pessimistic view.
+And i find myself torn between an optimistic and a pessimistic view.

 On the one hand, i find it quite relieving to see that even the latest and most powerful "AI" models are still so far off from anything that we could call general intelligence with a straight face.